 indicators, it seems worthwhile to determine as accurately as

 possible the mean characteristics of these curves.

-may reasonably infer the the SN Ia explosion is a well defined
+may reasonably infer the SNe Ia explosion is a well defined

 phenomenon occuring nearly on the same scale, which allow the

 fitting of all the best (well monitored) light curves,which are